Interactive Listing of

 email Research Associate: McGuire Center for Lepidoptera and Biodiversity, Florida Museum of Natural History, University of Florida, P. O. Box 112710, Gainesville, FL 32611-2710.
 Nature Photographer, Website Designer and Administrator, Visit Kim & Mike's website, Visit the Mariposas Mexicanas website |

-| Nick V. Grishin, PhD email Howard Hughes Medical Institute and Department of Biochemistry, University of Texas Southwestern Medical Center, 5323 Harry Hines Blvd., Dallas, TX, 75390-9050 |
+Nick V. Grishin, PhD email Chair of the Board of Directors and Treasurer: Butterflies of America Foundation Howard Hughes Medical Institute and Department of Biochemistry, University of Texas Southwestern Medical Center, 5323 Harry Hines Blvd., Dallas, TX, 75390-9050 |

-email Curator of Butterflies, Washington State Burke Memorial Museum, University of Washington, Box 353010, Seattle, WA 98195 |
+Jonathan P. Pelham email Member of the Board of Directors: Butterflies of America Foundation Curator of Butterflies, Washington State Burke Memorial Museum, University of Washington, Box 353010, Seattle, WA 98195 Author of: A Catalogue of the Butterflies of the United States and Canada (updated 30-I-2011) View the Catalogue |

 Mike Stangeland